-- 5.3.1.1 The village shop is run as a Community Shop (Registered Society under the Co-operative and Community Benefit Societies Act 2014 registered in England by the FCA, No: 31034R) and currently occupies the Village Hall Annexe in the 'centre' of the Village. - 5.3.1.2 The community shop was set up, following closure of the previous independently owned shop in Fore Street, to ensure that the vital shop services are preserved within the Village.
+- 5.3.1.1 The village shop is run as a Community Shop (Registered Society under the Cooperative and Community Benefit Societies Act 2014 registered in England by the FCA, No: 31034R) and currently occupies the Village Hall Annexe in the 'centre' of the Village. - 5.3.1.2 The community shop was set up, following closure of the previous independently owned shop in Fore Street, to ensure that the vital shop services are preserved within the Village.
 It was funded through a combination of grants, bank loans and contributions from people within the Village.
 Following the closure of the local Post Office a part time "Outreach" service has been established in the main village hall which provides basic services to Parishioners.
-There is a desire to re-open a local Post Office if a suitable site becomes available with the Village Hub. - 5.3.1.3 Ashton Keynes Holy Cross Church is a 15th century building of significant historic interest to the Parish.
-The building, location and character, in the immediate vicinity, should be protected and, where possible, enhanced.
+There is a desire to re-open a local Post Office if a suitable site becomes available with the Village Hub.